nventive/NuGet.Updater/src/NvGet.Tools.Updater/Readme.md

 Help can be found with :
 `nugetupdater --help`

-The NuGet updater library can also be installed as a NuGet package in a UWP or .Net Standard application.
+The NuGet Updater can also be used as part of the NvGet library

 ## Sample commands